-Probus provides a support network for professionals when they retire, these clubs were initially started for men but over the years has seen a steady growth in Ladies and Mixed clubs.
-Many clubs have extensive networking, social programmes, which include meetings with other Probus clubs, group trips, holidays and involvement in community projects etc.
+Probus provides a support network for professionals when they retire, these clubs were initially started for men but over the years has seen steady growth in Ladies and Mixed clubs.
+Many clubs have extensive networking, social programmes, which include meetings with other Probus clubs, group trips, holidays, and involvement in community projects, etc.

 The Story of The Probus 'P'

 Right from the outset and the original concept for a lapel badge, it became obvious that the“simpler the better” rule would apply.
 To be small, attractive, dignified, and instantly recognisable (as the Rotary Badge is, with castellated ‘cog wheel’ surround), including some Rotary-esque references, reflecting that it was a Rotarian who conceived the whole idea of “Probus”.

 It was decided early on that the logo had to be based around a ‘P’ in a circle.
 ‘P’ for “Probus”, encompassed by a circle, representing the circle of friends and companions gathered together as a club.
 The ‘P’ had to be original (as was

 Probus) and to fit inside the circle, to be rounded, pleasing, proud, and outstanding.

 One glance at the finished design is not enough to reflect the many small improvements and alterations to that first original sketch.